 Conclusion #4: A clear majority of authors are unimpressed by their publishers

 The single most important question in our survey was also the simplest.
 We asked, “For your next book, if a different, reputable publisher were to offer you the same advance as your current one, would you move to the new house or stay where you are?”
-Here’s what authors told us, i.e. more people would quit their current firm than would choose to stay.
+What authors told us is that people would quit, or would consider quitting, their current firm than would choose to stay.
 The move/don’t knows together emphatically outnumber the stays, by almost exactly 2:1.

 If we look only at authors working with major trade publishers, the results look distinctly better – the “Stay” group now nudges up to 42% – but that still leaves almost 60% of authors who would, or might, choose to switch.
 The same effect is apparent if we look only at authors with large advances: the “Stay” category is now 44%, but a clear 31% of such authors would choose to move.

 I don’t think anyone involved in the industry would or should think that those numbers are acceptable.
 Given that authors are highly impressed by many aspects of their publishers, the two clear areas of weakness, as identified by our survey, are (a) authors’ involvement in marketing, and (b) the whole area of communications and feedback.
 Those two things shouldn’t simply be cheap to fix; better performance on those two fronts might well prove profit-enhancing.

 Conclusion #5: Authors generally love their literary agents

 Reviewing what we’ve learned so far, one might be tempted to conclude that authors are just a grumbly bunch.
 Maybe nothing would make them happy.
 Well, that’s a theory of course, but it’s not one with any visible empirical foundation.
 Our survey also asked the question, “If another reputable literary agent at another reputable agency offered you representation, would you accept it?”